0xaptosj/aptos-identity/README.md

-# identify-on-aptos
+# aptos-identity
-onchain profile based on aptos name service
+Create your onchain identity on Aptos, starting with setting your profile picture (NOTE: only token V2 NFTs are supported).